sharat87/prestige/README.markdown

 1. [Python](https://www.python.org/) & [Selenium](https://www.selenium.dev/) &mdash; power the end-to-end testing workflow.
 1. [MkDocs](https://www.mkdocs.org/) &mdash; powers the documentation site.
 1. [GNU Make]() & [Parcel](https://parceljs.org/) &mdash; power the building and bundling facilities.
+1. [Phosphor](https://phosphoricons.com/) &mdash; Original source for icons in the application.

 A big thank you to all folks who put in their time and sweat for these projects to exist as open source!